Master of Arts Interdisciplinary Studies (MAIS) 612

 Prerequisite: Completion of MAIS 601 and/or MAIS 602 preferred.
 Those students without credit in MAIS 601 and/or 602 must obtain permission from the course professor.
 Students must have well-developed graduate level research and writing skills.

-Master of Arts-Integrated Studies 612: Gender, Leadership, and Management is a graduate course designed to introduce you to some of the critical work on gender, leadership, and management in ways not usually considered in conventional studies of organizations.
+Master of Arts-Interdisciplinary Studies 612: Gender, Leadership, and Management is a graduate course designed to introduce you to some of the critical work on gender, leadership, and management in ways not usually considered in conventional studies of organizations.
 Very broadly, this course examines the larger context of women and men at work, the theoretical assumptions underlying how we understand the relations between women, men, power, and organizing, and some of the issues that women, in particular, face in organizations.

 In addition to introducing you to a different perspective on these issues in organizing, this course is designed, first, to improve your ability to critically analyze the theoretical assumptions underlying how we think about men and women-or about sexually specific subjects-and about power, and how these intersect in the acts of organizing.
 Secondly, this course provides practical examples of what you can do, individually and collectively, to develop and apply organizing strategies that combat women's marginalization in organizations.

 This is a course designed to offer many opportunities for you to learn from the other students in the course, as well as from your course professor.
 It is not possible for the books and articles that we will read to ever answer all of the questions that we have about what we do at work, how we think about what we do there, and what we are going to do about it.
 This course is designed so that we can all talk about these issues together, so we can more precisely apply what we learn to our own specific situations.

 This course provides you with the opportunity to:

 - examine the larger context of women and men at work; the theoretical assumptions underlying how we understand women, men, power, and organizing; and some of the issues that women, in particular, face in organizing and in organizations